4 Mathematics for Engineering

 Integration

 Integration is a summation often explained as the opposite of differentiation, i.e., anti-differentiation.
 Integration is more complex than differentiation, but it comes up in some form in most engineering problem-solving.
 Integration techniques involve using the power rule, trigonometric and logarithmic integrals, and substitution.
-Most engineers only remember some of the rules of integration.
-Still, they can look them up as standard integrals in books, or now they can be solved online using AI (artificial intelligence) such as WolfgramAlpha.
-The ability to successfully use calculus should never be considered a quiz.
-Labora callide, non fortiter.
+Most engineers only remember some of the rules of integration; after all, they want to be something other than pure mathematicians.
+Still, they can look them up as standard integrals in books, or now they can be solved online using AI (artificial intelligence) such as WolfgramAlpha or ChatGTP.
+The ability to successfully use calculus should never be guesswork.
+Labora callide, non fortiter.[5]

 The fundamental rules of integration are: